Baahubali (franchise): Films

 Sodhe Matha sent legal notices to the film's producers in early January 2014 about the film's title Baahubali which is the name of a revered Arihant in Jainism, Bahubali, as they were afraid that the film would portray his story in a violent manner.
 Days later, Sobhu Yarlagadda defended the story of the film saying "The film has nothing to do with Gomatheswara or the Jain religion.
 The story is completely fictional written by Vijayendra Prasad and will remain so.
 'Baahubali' refers to the amount of power the protagonist possesses."
 He also clarified that they haven't received the legal notice yet.
 In June 2015, Rajamouli remarked on the setting and backdrop of the film this way:"The movie is set in a completely fictitious world and period, and I decided that I would design my own weapons and costumes whichever way I liked.
+People will buy into the film depending on how I present it."The story is however similar in the manner that its about two brothers fighting for rights of a kingdom where the more powerful Bahubali lets go of the kingdom for his less powerful brother Bharata Chakravartin.

-People will buy into the film depending on how I present it."The creators were accused of copying the format and the idea of the "making video" from The Amazing Videohivers, a 123 seconds video clip, created by an Australian firm, which specializes in providing video templates for internet marketing.
+The creators were accused of copying the format and the idea of the "making video" from The Amazing Videohivers, a 123 seconds video clip, created by an Australian firm, which specializes in providing video templates for internet marketing.
 The video, which uses Adobe After Effects CS5 having a customizable template, depicts how film makers can use the video template to market their products.
 Regarding the issue, Shobhu Yarlagadda clarified "We have commercially purchased the template used in that video.
 We have licensed it legally.
 Anyone can license that template and it is not copying.
 We felt that the template is ideal for our video and hence we paid for it."
 Baahubalis first poster was released in early May 2015.
 The poster, which showed an infant being lifted from a waterbody by a woman's hand, was criticised for its lack of originality; Deccan Chronicle noted its similarities to the poster of the 1998 American film Simon Birch, commenting, "The Baahubali poster shows a woman's hand raising an infant from a river; the Hollywood film's poster shows an infant being raised by two hands from water.
 The image seems to be the same with one difference, the Baahubali poster's baby is seen in typical Indian attire."